eformat/ocp4-sno-inplace-precache/README.md

 Apply the diffs to the ignition to enable precache features, works around known bugs.
 The `bootstrap-in-place-for-live-iso-formatted-with-boot-beauty.ign` is sanitized to remove all secrets, contains the base64 encoded [mods](./mods/) files and systemd changes.

-`FIXME` - we jq/butane like automation for all this.
+`FIXME` - we need jq/butane like automation for this step.

 ```bash
 meld \